Overview of Vampire: The Eternal Struggle

 To employ a retainer from your hand, play the card and lock the acting minion.
 If the action is successful, the retainer is placed on the acting minion (and the cost, if any, is paid).
 If the action is unsuccessful, the card is burned (see Resolve the Action, sec.
 6.2.3).
 Only one retainer card can be employed per action, but there is no limit to the number of retainers a minion can have.
 Unlike equipment, a retainer is loyal to the minion that employed it and cannot be transferred.

 When a retainer is brought into play, it receives blood counters from the blood bank to represent its life (listed on the retainer's card).
 When a retainer loses its last life counter, it is burned (see Retainers and Combat, sec.
 6.4.7).

 Allies are action cards that become minions in their own right, capable of acting and blocking independently of the minion that recruits them.
 The recruit ally action has a default +1 stealth.

-To recruit an ally from your hand, play the card and tap the acting minion.
-If the action is successful, the ally is placed in your uncontrolled region, even though it is controlled, to indicate that it cannot act this turn (and the cost, if any, is paid).
+To recruit an ally from your hand, play the card and lock the acting minion.
+If the action is successful, the ally is placed in your ready region, but it cannot act this turn (and the cost, if any, is paid).
 If the action is unsuccessful, the card is burned (see Resolve the Action, sec.
 6.2.3).
 Only one ally card can be recruited per action.
 Note that allies brought into play by other means are able to act on the same turn, by default.

 When an ally is brought into play (by any means), he receives blood counters from the blood bank to represent his life (listed on the ally's card).
 When an ally loses his last life counter, he is burned.
 If recruiting the ally requires a Discipline and the ally is put into play by some means other than recruiting, use the normal version of the ally, if it is different than the superior.